joneshshrestha/kantipur-web-scraper/README.md

 Extract latest news from Kantipur without ads.

-TO DO
+TO DO:

-[] Extract news from The Kathmandu Post.
+[x] Extract news from The Kathmandu Post.
-[] New webpage for news in EN language.
+[x] New webpage for news in EN language.